 - Negotiation and/or drafting of employment contracts, self-employed or sub-contracting contracts.

-- Audits of documents and procedures related to human resources: work regulations, administrative and financial statutes, vehicle policy, GSM, mail and internet, group insurance.
+- Audits of documents and procedures related to human resources: work regulations, administrative and financial statutes, vehicle policy, mobile phones, mail and internet, group insurance.

 - Incapacity for work, special leave, maternity leave, annual leave, time credit.